Royal Belgian Sea Cadet Corps: Cadets

 Everyone can join from the age of 12 years old.
 New members will usually start as a Junior or as a Recruit, depending on their age.
-A member can stay in the group of cadets until the age of 21, where they then are required to leave, become a Civilian Volunteer or become a Petty Officer.
+A member can stay in the group of cadets until the age of 21, where they then are required to leave, become a Civilian Volunteer, or become a Petty Officer.

-In order to rank up in the group of cadets, one must usually pass a written exam and a practical test, have shown to be of good moral character (meaning that they have not violated the rules and regulations).
-The period of at least one year must have passed in order to rank up in between each rank.
+To rank up in the group of cadets, one must usually pass a written exam and a practical test, and have shown to be of good moral character (meaning that they have not violated the rules and regulations).
+A period of at least one year must have passed in order to rank up between each rank.

-Ranks below "Cadet" are mostly taught practical and theoretical knowledge and are in normal circumstances never put in a leading role.
-From the age of fourteen, cadets are able to do their exam for the rank of "Cadet".
-A "Cadet" must pledge an oath in order to be promoted and is required to not violate this oath.
-Once a "cadet", cadets are given a bit more tasks that require learned knowledge.
+Ranks below "Cadet" are mostly taught practical and theoretical knowledge and are, in normal circumstances, never put in a leading role.
+From the age of fourteen, cadets are able to take their exam for the rank of "Cadet".
+A "Cadet" must pledge an oath to be promoted and is required not to violate this oath.
+Once a "cadet", cadets are given a few more tasks that require learned knowledge.
 Usually, from the rank of cadet first class or Cadet Second Class, cadets are expected to develop leadership skills and lead small teams of cadets during tasks and exercises.
-Cadet First Classes, and especially Quartermasters, will often be appointed as a squad leader during national camps and is given more leadership requiring tasks as they are members of 16 years or older and are expected to be more responsible.
+Cadet First Classes, and especially Quartermasters, will often be appointed as a squad leader during national camps and are given more leadership-requiring tasks as they are members 16 years or older and are expected to be more responsible.

 The highest rank one can achieve in the group of cadets is "Quartermaster".
-This rank is almost equivalent as being in the group of Petty Officers due to the responsibility given to the Quartermaster.
+This rank is almost equivalent to being in the group of Petty Officers due to the responsibility given to the Quartermaster.
 The rank is also the least prevalent and is only held by a few cadets in the entire country.
-Quartermasters are also claimed to have the hardest exams as questions also test the knowledge needed for the previous ranks.
+Quartermasters are also claimed to have the hardest exams, as questions also test the knowledge needed for the previous ranks.
 They will often be given leadership requiring tasks in order to prepare them for the rank group of Petty Officer.

 Cadets wear navy blue uniforms.
 Their full dress uniform is also mostly navy blue.
-Their rank insignia is usually red, with the exception of the rank of Junior First Class, which has a blue line.
+Their rank insignia are usually red, with the exception of the rank of Junior First Class, which has a blue line.
 The rank of Junior First Class is also the only rank that doesn't exist in every division.
-The ranks of Junior, Recruit and Cadet have no rank insignia.
-A Cadet receives a white lanyard after taking the oath which is worn on both the work uniform as on the full dress uniform.
+The ranks of Junior, Recruit, and Cadet have no rank insignia.
+A Cadet receives a white lanyard after taking the oath, which is worn on both the work uniform and the full dress uniform.